Please click the course title below to scroll to the course description:

 Hostile incidents are clearly on the increase in society today and more people find themselves presented with personally hurtful, intimidating hostile behaviour.
 Dealing effectively with hostile individuals takes energy and the careful application of a specific range of skills.
 In this certificate course, you will learn to manage yourself, defuse the person, and then address the problem.

-Autism Spectrum Disorder and Applied Behaviour Analysis Course Certificates of Participation (POPARD)
+Introduction to Autism Spectrum Disorders and Applied Behaviour Analysis (POPARD)

 HR Departments from multiple school boards have confirmed that applicants with Autism Spectrum Disorder and Applied Behaviour Analysis Training and certification are favored for hiring.
 Furthermore, eligibility for internal postings will often rely on this training and certification.